 If you are taking more than one drug by IV

 Injection.
 You get these drugs through a needle into a vein, muscle, or under the skin.

 You typically take chemotherapy in cycles over a period of time.
 That means you take the drugs once, followed by a few weeks off.
 This schedule may continue for four to eight cycles.
 The length of your cycles depends on the stage of your cancer and the type of treatment you are getting.
 Having chemotherapy in cycles helps in several ways:

 It allows the drugs to kill more cancer cells because not all of the cells are dividing at the same time.

 It allows your body to rest from the chemotherapy.
-Treatment damages rapidly dividing normal cells, too, like mucous membranes and bone marrow cells.
+Treatment damages rapidly dividing normal cells, too, like mucous membranes and bone marrow cells (and the cells in your hair follicles).
 The time off between doses gives these cells time to recover.

 It gives you an emotional break between treatments.

 When you have breast cancer and take chemotherapy, you usually need more than one drug.
 This reduces the chance that your cancer will develop a resistance to one drug and improves the chance of successful treatment.

 These are some of the drugs that are commonly used to treat breast cancer: